There was the splash of oars and the clash of iron,

-Last week we discussed Divine Abilities: the talents granted to Heroes by the Gods in return for the Heroes’ patronage and expenditure of Skill Points.
+In the Character Creation article we discussed Divine Abilities: the talents granted to Heroes by the Gods in return for the Heroes’ patronage and expenditure of Skill Points.
 Conveniently, those Divine Abilities are also applicable to the rolls you’ll need to make while Raiding:

 Thor (Might of the Storm) grants a bonus to Navigation: the ability to traverse the perils of the sea safely.

 Tyr (Natural Leader) grants a bonus to Tactics: the knowledge and charisma to engage in small skirmishes and field battles.

 Odin (One-Eyed Wisdom) grants a bonus to Planning: whether before leaving your mead-hall or after seeing conditions when you land, Odin will provide the wisdom needed to hatch a solid plan of attack.

 Loki (Light Hands) grants a bonus to Treachery: whether bribing guards to stand down or poisoning the water supply, sometimes getting one’s hands dirty is the best way to achieve victory.

 Freyja (Force of Nature) grants a bonus to Scouting: You CAN overcome challenges you don’t know are out there, but isn’t it a better idea to know what you’re up against?